 See our Local Plan frequently asked questions for further information.

 Find out about:

-- previous consultations on the new Local Plan - including responses made to date
+- previous consultations on the new Local Plan - including responses made to date:

-Community Infrastructure Levy (CIL)
+Community Infrastructure Levy

-The CIL is a tool for local authorities in England and Wales to help deliver infrastructure to support the development of the area.
+The Community Infrastructure Levy (CIL) is a tool for local authorities in England and Wales to help deliver infrastructure to support the development of the area.

 As the CIL charging authority we are required to consult with residents, local communities, business and stakeholders on the proposed levy rates.
 At Executive Committee on 26 January 2023, a decision was made to consult on a CIL draft Charging Schedule.

 The CIL consultation took place between 13 February and 27 March 2023.
 Your feedback will be used to review the Draft Charging Schedule and made available to an independent examiner.
 The consultation will be followed by an Examination-in-Public conducted by an independent examiner prior to the proposed adoption of the CIL Charging Schedule.

 We're currently out to consultation on the revised draft CIL Charging Schedule until 31 January 2024.